jplethier/rubocop-safe_migrations/README.md

 ## Usage

-After installed, you have to tell rubocop to require this new cops.
+After installed, you have to tell rubocop to require these new cops.
 For doing this, add this config to your .rubocop.yml file:

 ```yaml
 require: